Sam Scarber

-Sam Willis Scarber (born June 24, 1949) is an American actor and former American football fullback in the National Football League (NFL) for the San Diego Chargers.
+Sam Willis Scarber Jr. (June 24, 1949 – March 8, 2026) was an American actor and American football fullback in the National Football League (NFL) for the San Diego Chargers.
 He played college football at the University of New Mexico and was selected by the Dallas Cowboys in the third round (69th overall) of the 1971 NFL draft.

-Early years
+Early life

-Scarber was born in St. Louis, Missouri.
+Scarber was born in St. Louis, Missouri, on June 24, 1949.
 He attended John O'Fallon Technical High School.
 He moved on to play at Northeastern Junior College, before transferring to the University of New Mexico, where the team used a triple-option running offense.

 In 1968, he registered the school's second longest pass play (88 yards) against the University of Texas at El Paso.
 In 1969, he was the team's leading rusher (534 yards) and had a school record 38 carries against the University of Kansas.

 In 1970, the team led the nation averaging 350 rushing yards per game and he was the conference's leading rusher (961 yards with a 5.2 average).
 He set season school records in scoring (78 points), touchdowns (13) and received All-WAC honors.

 He finished his college career as the school's second all-time career rusher (1,531 yards) behind Don Perkins.
 He also practiced basketball.